 On January 1, 2011, more than 16,000 school facilities were uncertified by the state, most of which were in use and occupied even though state law explicitly requires all school facilities to be certified by the state.
-Since that time, the Division of the State Architect (DSA) and school districts collaborated to reduce that number by nearly 40 percent.
-However, close to 10,000 uncertified projects remain.
+Since that time, the Division of the State Architect (DSA) and school districts collaborated to reduce that number by over 60 percent.
+However, close to 6,000 uncertified projects remain.

 DSA implemented the inspection card process to ensure certification for current and new projects.
 In addition, several different methods summarized below were developed to certify existing structures.
 For further information on requirements for each method of certification, please contact your respective DSA regional office or read DSA’s Project Certification Guide (PDF - 3.87 MB).